xzefir/CordCraft-sponge/README.md

 # CordCraft-sponge

-Plugin for Sponge API 7 to use the CordCraft
+Plugin for Sponge API 7 to use CordCraft

 > CordCraft Bot
 > https://github.com/xzefir/CordCraft-bot